Welcome to today's edition of the Rush 24-7 podcast.

 I tell you what, I hope they keep doing that.

-First it's health care, then it's cap and trade, and who knows what the hell else.
+First it's healthcare, then it's cap and trade, and who knows what the hell else.

-Yesterday, a spokesman for Rockefeller also declined to comment on the record Thursday saying that many people were unavailable because of the summer recess.
+Yesterday, a spokesman for Rockefeller also declined to comment on the record Thursday, saying that many people were unavailable because of the summer recess.

 Now, Rockefeller is chairman of Senate Commerce Committee, and when he and Olympia Snow introduced the original bill in April, they claimed it was vital to protect national cybersecurity.

-We must protect our critical infrastructure at all costs, from uh our water to our electricity to banking, traffic lights, and electronic health records, Rockefeller said.
+We must protect our critical infrastructure at all costs, from our water to our electricity to banking, traffic lights, and electronic health records, Rockefeller said.

 The Rockefeller proposal, this gets better, folks, to stick with me on this.

-And the government is not as prepared as it should be to respond to disruptions and announce that a new cybersecurity coordinator position, i.e.
+In May, Obama acknowledged that the government is not as prepared as it should be to respond to disruptions and announced that a new cybersecurity coordinator position, i.e. czar, would be created inside the White House staff.

 Three months later, the post remains empty.

-One top cybersecurity aid is quit.
+One top cybersecurity aide has quit.

 Well, amen.